-In connection with our merger with Allied Riser Communications Corporation, in February 2002 we began trading shares of our common stock on the American Stock Exchange.
-On March 6, 2006, our shares of common stock began trading on the NASDAQ National Market.
 Our common stock currently trades on the NASDAQ Global Select Market.
-The chart below compares the relative changes in the cumulative total return of our common stock for the period December 31, 2006-December 31, 2011, against the cumulative total return for the same period of the (1) The Standard & Poor's 500 (S&P 500) Index and (2) an industry peer group consisting of Internap Network Services Corporation (NASDAQ: INAP) and TW Telecom Inc. (NASDAQ: TWTC).
-The comparison assumes \$100 was invested on December 31, 2006 in our common stock, the S&P 500 Index and the industry peer group, with dividends, if any, reinvested.
+The chart below compares the relative changes in the cumulative total return of our common stock for the period December 31, 2007-December 31, 2012, against the cumulative total return for the same period of the (1) The Standard & Poor's 500 (S&P 500) Index and (2) the NASDAQ Telecommunications Index and (3) an industry peer group consisting of Internap Network Services Corporation (NASDAQ: INAP) and TW Telecom Inc. (NASDAQ: TWTC).
+Cogent's original industry peer group, selected in 2003, consisted of five companies.
+Only two of the original peer group companies remain publicly traded companies.
+The customized peer group is now too small to reflect a meaningful market comparison as intended by this graph.
+Accordingly, we have replaced the customized peer group with the NASDAQ Telecommunications Index.
+The customized industry peer group is included here for comparison purposes.
+The comparison below assumes \$100 was invested on December 31, 2007 in our common stock, the S&P 500 Index and the industry peer group, with dividends, if any, reinvested.

-COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN
+COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN\

-\$100 invested on 12/31/06 in stock or index, including reinvestment of dividends.
+\$100 invested on 12/31/07 in stock or index, including reinvestment of dividends.

 Fiscal year ending December 31.

-Please note Time Warner Telecom Inc. changed its name to TW Telecom Inc.
+Please note Time Warner Telecom Inc. changed its name to TW Telecom Inc

-Copyright© 2012 S&P, a division of The McGraw-Hill Companies Inc. All rights reserved.
+Copyright© 2013 S&P, a division of The McGraw-Hill Companies Inc. All rights reserved.